yireo/yireo-slides/slides/yireo/magento2-frontends.md

     + *Advanced > System > Full Page Cache*

 ---
+{state: main middle}
 # This is all trying to fix something that is broken from the start

 ---
 {state: main middle}
-# Luma hasn't been modernized in 5 years time
+# Luma hasn't been modernized in 6 years time

 ---
 {state: main middle}